Da-MaRo/Regression-with-Flood/README.md

 ## Overview

 This repository contains the solution for the Kaggle challenge "[Playground Series - Season 4, Episode 5](https://www.kaggle.com/competitions/playground-series-s4e5/overview)".
-The goal of this challenge is to build a model that predicts the target variable based on provided features.
+The goal of this challenge is to build a model that predicts the flood propability based on provided features.

 ## Objective